iRazvan2745/BetterHomes/README.md

-# BetterHomes-GUI
+# BetterHomes
-BetterHomesGUI is a lightweight plugin using HuskHomes API
+BetterHomes is a lightweight GUI plugin using HuskHomes API